Inception: Satoshi's Pathway to Bitcoin Adoption

 [2] Satoshi: …I don't know a way for software to know the real world value of things.
 If there was some clever way, or if we wanted to trust someone to actively manage the money supply to peg it to something, the rules could have been programmed for that.

 [4] Satoshi: My choice for the number of coins and distribution schedule was an educated guess.
-It was a difficult choice, because once the network is going it's locked in and we're stuck with it.
+It was a difficult choice, because once the network is going it’s locked in and we're stuck with it.
 I wanted to pick something that would make prices similar to existing currencies, but without knowing the future, that's very hard.
-I ended up picking something in the middle.

-Satoshi here addressed two different concepts of “value”:
+NOTE: Satoshi here addressed two different concepts of “value”:

 [5] Satoshi: It is known in advance how many new bitcoins will be created every year in the future.
 The fact that new coins are produced means the money supply increases by a planned amount, but this does not necessarily result in inflation.
 If the supply of money increases at the same rate that the number of people using it increases, prices remain stable…